nicolas-logo/starwars-conqueror-app/README.md

 ### Lobby
 - When you first enter the app you will be asked for your Syth name.
-- Your Syth name will be stored on the browser's local storage, so you don't have to enter it again at least you want to.
+- Your Syth (conqueror) name will be stored on the browser's local storage, so you don't have to enter it again at least you want to.
-- Your Syth name will be used to update the status of Planets and to save your columns filter of the table.
+- Your Syth (conqueror) name will be used to update the status of Planets and to save your columns filter of the table.
 ![image](https://github.com/nicolas-logo/starwars-conqueror-app/assets/26005281/4923beae-ba6c-4367-99d6-4bbb08e3a767)